-Vetting cloud vendors What to look for in a cloud software provider
+Vetting cloud vendors

+What to look for in a cloud software provider

-When you move finance to the cloud, your vendor- not your IT department-will operate the financial system for you.
+When you move finance to the cloud, your vendor-not your IT department-will operate the financial system for you.
 This fundamental difference should have a major impact on your evaluation process.
 It's not like the old days when you licensed software from the vendor and then were on your own.
 In the cloud computing world, the vendor must form a long-term partnership with you and continue to earn your business every month.

-7 Attributes to look for in a cloud vendor - 1.
-Implementation success.
+7 Attributes to look for in a cloud vendor

+- 1. Implementation success.
 The ideal cloud financial solution is designed from the ground up as a cloud application and is backed by a vendor and partners with extensive experience.
 Make sure your vendor can point to a proven track record of successful implementations. - 2.
 Operational track record.
 Your chosen vendor isn't merely developing and licensing software.
 They're managing the financial systems that run your business-which makes the partnership strategic for you.
 Find out how your vendor conducts business.
 What's the cultural fit with your company?
 What standards do they pursue?
-Where are the applications physically being run?

-- Data ownership.
-Ensure that it is unambiguous that you own your data and understand the process to obtain your data when necessary.
+Where are the applications physically being run? - 3.
+Data ownership.
+Ensure that it is unambiguous that you own your data and can obtain a copy of your data (for an appropriate fee) if your relationship ends.
 You'll also want an agreement for appropriate assistance in migrating away from the vendor should you ever decide to leave. - 4.
 Infrastructure and security.
-Most cloud computing vendors partner with elite data center providers that provide the backbone to their offerings.
+Most cloud-computing vendors partner with elite data center providers that provide the backbone to their offerings.
 Find out who those partners are.
 Where are the data centers located?
 What are the business-continuity contingencies?
-What security standards have they adopted?
-Can they deliver guaranteed and appropriate levels of uptime?
-How do they prevent, detect, and remediate physical and network security breaches?
-Thoroughly evaluate each vendor's network operations center and technology infrastructure.